MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/predefined-meeting-template-reference.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

 The following predefined [meeting templates](custom-meeting-templates-overview.md) are included with Teams Premium.
-The options in each of these templates can be changed to meet your requirements, or you can [create your own templates](create-custom-meeting-template.md).
+You can use these templates or you can [create your own templates](create-custom-meeting-template.md).

 <!---
 Template